 I have lived in Point Grey for 20 years.
-My assessment is over $5 million on a 1927 house.
-The school tax surcharge will cost me $6,000 this year, in addition to my $17,000 tax bill from the City.
+My assessment is over $4 million on a 1927 house.
+I rely on a modest pension to fund my retirement and The School Tax surcharge will cost me thousands of dollars in addition to rapidly rising city property taxes.

 I have a mortgage and am on a single income, so I cannot refinance.

 I have a tenant who is a pensioner, just diagnosed with cancer.
 She is also a good friend.
 She cannot afford any rent increase.

 When I went to the town meetings, Mr Eby told me to my appeal my assessment, and I did.
 I appealed my house value of $450,000, as my neighbours is $200,000 less than mine.
 Both houses are the same and technically tear downs.
 When the assessment authority contacted me with their calculations, they averaged sales on nearby streets, as there were no sales on my street.
 No way to win that one.
 The assessor’s response was that we should review my neighbours assessment.
 Threw them under the bus.